MarcosHCK/lapp/README.md

-# deusexmakina3
+# libLApp

 ---

 ### Changelog

-See [NEWS](https://github.com/MarcosHCK/deusexmakina3/blob/master/NEWS) for details on changes and fixes made in the current release.
+See [NEWS](https://github.com/MarcosHCK/lapp/blob/master/NEWS) for details on changes and fixes made in the current release.